 We maintain close relationships with local, state, national, and international public health authorities, and follow their guidance when additional preventive measures are needed.

-Walt Disney World theme parks continue to remain open along with the theme parks at the Disneyland Resort and Disneyland Paris.
+Walt Disney World theme parks remain open, along with the Disneyland Resort and Disneyland Paris theme parks.
 Disneyland Shanghai, Tokyo Disneyland, Tokyo DisneySea, and Hong Kong Disneyland remain closed.